-(a) instructs students in the use of cognitive thinking skills such as critical thinking, problem-solving, divergent thinking, inquiry, and decision-making;
+(a) instructing students in the use of cognitive thinking skills, such as critical thinking, problem-solving, divergent thinking, inquiry, and decision-making;

-(b) uses teaching techniques that address student learning levels, rates, styles, and special needs, as well as diverse interests and backgrounds;
+(b) using teaching techniques that address student learning levels, rates, styles, and special needs, as well as diverse interests and backgrounds; and

-(c) uses materials and media that address student learning levels, rates, styles, and special needs, as well as diverse interests and backgrounds.
+(c) using materials and media that address student learning levels, rates, styles, and special needs, as well as diverse interests and backgrounds.

-(6) The librarian-teacher recognizes student diversity and creates an atmosphere conducive to the promotion of positive student involvement and self-concept:
+(6) The librarian-teacher recognizes student diversity and creates an atmosphere conducive to the promotion of positive student involvement and self-concept by:

-(a) demonstrates sensitivity and responsiveness to the personal ideas, learning needs, interests, and feelings of students with disabilities, and/or from culturally and linguistically diverse backgrounds (e.g., Native Americans, Hispanic Americans, African Americans, Asian Americans, as well as other recent immigrant groups);
+(a) demonstrating sensitivity and responsiveness to the personal ideas, learning needs, interests, and feelings of students with disabilities, and from culturally and linguistically diverse backgrounds, including Native Americans, Hispanic Americans, African Americans, Asian Americans, and other recent immigrant groups;

-(b) understands how students differ in their approaches to learning and adjusts instruction to meet diverse needs;
+(b) understanding how students differ in their approaches to learning and adjusts instruction to meet diverse needs;

-(c) provides opportunities for each student to succeed;
+(c) providing opportunities for each student to succeed;

-(d) provides students with opportunities that promote creativity as well as critical and divergent thinking;
+(d) providing students with opportunities that promote creativity as well as critical and divergent thinking;

-(e) provides opportunities for students to be responsible for their own behavior and learning;
+(e) providing opportunities for students to be responsible for their own behavior and learning;

-(f) promotes positive student/teacher relationships;
+(f) promoting positive student/teacher relationships; and

-(g) encourages high expectations for all students.
+(g) encouraging high expectations for all students.

-(7) The librarian-teacher models and promotes collaborative planning:
+(7) The librarian-teacher models and promotes collaborative planning by:

-(a) participates in informal collaborative curriculum planning with the teaching staff;
+(a) participating in informal collaborative curriculum planning with the teaching staff;

-(b) collaborates with teaching staff to identify student information needs;
+(b) collaborating with teaching staff to identify student information needs; and

-(c) identifies potential areas of collaborative opportunities to design authentic learning tasks and informal assessments.
+(c) identifying potential areas of collaborative opportunities to design authentic learning tasks and informal assessments.

-(8) The librarian-teacher organizes and manages the library in accordance with established written policies and procedures:
+(8) The librarian-teacher organizes and manages the library in accordance with established written policies and procedures by:

-(a) organizes the library to meet patron needs;
+(a) organizing the library to meet patron needs;

-(b) selects resources that support instructional priorities as well as recreational and informational needs of the patrons;
+(b) selecting resources that support instructional priorities as well as recreational and informational needs of the patrons;

-(c) applies collection development techniques including needs analysis, evaluation, selection, and deselection of resources.
+(c) applying collection development techniques including needs analysis, evaluation, selection, and deselection of resources.

-(d) assesses collection annually based on currency, size and balance;
+(d) assessing collection annually based on currency, size, and balance;

-(e) maintains inventory of library resources;
+(e) maintaining inventory of library resources;

-(f) evaluates and adjusts library program and services;
+(f) evaluating and adjusting library program and services;

-(g) promotes effective use of the library and its services.
+(g) promoting effective use of the library and its services.

 (9) The librarian-teacher manages the educational setting in a manner that promotes positive student behavior, and a safe and healthy environment:

-(a) serves as a model for constructive behavior patterns;
+(a) serving as a model for constructive behavior patterns;

-(b) establishes and states expectations for student behavior in the library;
+(b) establishing and stating expectations for student behavior in the library;

-(c) makes transitions in instruction effectively;
+(c) making transitions in instruction effectively;

-(d) prepares and arranges instructional material in advance for easy student accessibility;
+(d) preparing and arranging instructional material in advance for easy student accessibility;

-(e) implements a classroom management system that promotes acceptable and appropriate student behavior;
+(e) implementing a classroom management system that promotes acceptable and appropriate student behavior; and

-(f) identifies hazards, assesses risks, and takes appropriate action.
+(f) identifying hazards, assessing risks, and taking appropriate action.

-(10) The librarian-teacher demonstrates a willingness to examine and implement change, as appropriate:
+(10) The librarian-teacher demonstrates a willingness to examine and implement change, as appropriate, by:

-(a) seeks professional development opportunities to identify relevant strategies in education and librarianship to improve the quality of learning;
+(a) seeking professional development opportunities to identify relevant strategies in education and librarianship to improve the quality of learning; and

-(b) participates in instructional improvement and school reform initiatives.
+(b) participating in instructional improvement and school reform initiatives.

-(11) The librarian-teacher works productivity with colleagues, parents, and community members:
+(11) The librarian-teacher works productivity with colleagues, parents, and community members by:

-(a) actively promotes collegial relations with other school personnel;
+(a) actively promoting collegial relations with other school personnel;

-(b) invites parents and community to the library;
+(b) inviting parents and community to the library;

-(c) communicates in a professional manner with colleagues, parents, and community members.
+(c) communicating in a professional manner with colleagues, parents, and community members.

-C. With the adoption of this rule, the high objective standard of evaluation shall include the following standards and indicators as part of the evaluation criteria for level II librarian-teachers.
+C. The high objective standard of evaluation shall include the following standards and indicators as part of the evaluation criteria for level II librarian-teachers.

 (1) The librarian-teacher demonstrates knowledge of the library content area and established curriculum.

-(a) enhances and extends established library curriculum;
+(a) enhancing and extending established library curriculum;

-(b) gives clear explanations relating to lesson content and procedure;
+(b) giving clear explanations relating to lesson content and procedure;

-(c) communicates accurately in the library content area;
+(c) communicating accurately in the library content area; and

-(d) demonstrates the interrelatedness of content areas.
+(d) demonstrating the interrelatedness of content areas.

-(2) The librarian-teacher appropriately utilizes a variety of teaching methods:
+(2) The librarian-teacher appropriately utilizes a variety of teaching methods by: